By Christina Rose

 All people experience depression in their lives.
 It is how we deal with it that matters most.
 If you let it become the focus of your thoughts at all times, you might end up becoming an insomniac.

 On the other hand, if you let insomnia govern your nights, you might lose the love and respect of your children or friends and this can cause depression.
 This implies that although depression and insomnia are entirely different things, they are linked in many ways.

 How to Treat Insomnia and Depression

 The link between insomnia and depression is quite well established and treating one would mean treating both.
-There are several treatments for insomnia and depression that do not involve the use of medication.
+There are several natural treatments for insomnia and depression that do not involve the use of medication.
 Medication should be short term because long term use of drugs may have serious side effects.

 - Establish a Routine.
 This is true both for insomnia and depression sufferers.
 Establishing a regular schedule for sleeping can help a person get rid of insomnia.
 For example, I see to it that my children go to sleep at 8 o’clock at night and wake them up 6’oclock In the morning even on weekends.
 Their body clock would always signal them to sleep at 8 in the evening and wake up at 6 in the morning.Depression can sometime cause disorientation especially with time.
 You might plan to do the laundry and discover that you have been sitting for hours already.
 Having routine will help you become conscious of time so that you will know what happens each time of day.